Swedish diaspora: South America

 Swedes settled mainly in Argentina.
 Numerous communities can be found in South America, especially in the Misiones Province and Buenos Aires, in Argentina, in the South and Southeast of Brazil, and there are some Swedish communities in Uruguay.

 Oceania

 Many Swedes settled in Australia and New Zealand.
 Organized immigration from Sweden occurred during the 19th century when Queensland and Tasmania invited immigrants to take up farming leases.
 Many people of Swedish descent can be found in these countries.

+Asia

+Thailand has about 15,000 Swedes residing there permanently.

 United Kingdom

 Scandinavian migration to Britain is a phenomenon that has occurred at different periods over the past 1,200 years.